soto-project/soto/README.md

 ## Documentation

 Visit the `aws-sdk-swift` [documentation](https://swift-aws.github.io/aws-sdk-swift/index.html) to browse the api reference.
+As there is a one-to-one correspondence with AWS api calls the aws-sdk-swift api calls you can use the official AWS [documentation](https://docs.aws.amazon.com/) to find out more about each AWS service.

 ## Installation